 Every employee in Maryland has the right to work for full and fair pay in a decent workplace environment, where your value is placed on the quality of your work and no other characteristics.
 You also are entitled to be treated fairly, and not receive different treatment based on any of your characteristics protected under state and federal laws.
 It is vital that you know your rights under the law so that you can understand whether or not they have been violated in the workplace by your employer or anyone else in your place of work.

 Am I Protected Under Anti-Discrimination Laws?

 There are several federal laws as well as Maryland state law that prohibit discrimination by employers of employees, or potential employees, who are part of a protected class under applicable federal and state laws.
 The first step in assessing a potential discrimination claim is determining if you are in a legally identified class of protected workers.
 These include, but are not limited to: race, sex, national origin, religion, disability, and age.
 At The Law Firm of J.W.
-Stafford, L.L.C., we commonly deal with the following types of discrimination claims:
+Stafford, L.L.C., our Maryland discrimination lawyers commonly deal with the following types of discrimination claims:

 - Age Discrimination: Discrimination based on age is prohibited under the Age Discrimination in Employment Act, which protects workers ages 40 and older;

 - Disability Discrimination: The Americans with Disabilities Act requires employers to provide “reasonable accommodation” to an employee or job applicant who has a disability and prohibits discrimination on the basis of disability;

 - Genetic Information: The Genetic Information Nondiscrimination Act, which was passed by Congress in 2008, forbids employers from considering a person’s family medical history and other kinds of “genetic information” when making employment decisions;

 - National Origin: An employer cannot implement policies that have the effect of discriminating against people based on their country of origin, their native language, or the fact that they speak English with an accent;